luau-lang/luau/rfcs/generalized-iteration.md

 The changes in insertion behavior that facilitate single iteration order may have a small cost; that said, they are currently understood to belong to paths that are already slow and the added cost is minimal.

+The extra semantics will make inferring the types of the variables in a for loop more difficult - if we know the type of the expression that is being iterated through it probably is not a problem though.

 ## Alternatives

 Two other major designs have been considered.